divyanshi-0402/POPL_Project/README.md

 * Results

 ## Summary
-At this point, we have executed and performed preliminary analysis on the multithreading performance on the first benchmark: matrix multiplication, and search algorithms (binary search),and sorting algorithms (merge sort) utilizing multithreading libraries, Rayon and Crossbeam, which is implemented specifically for Rust to that of OpenMP implementation for C++.​
+At this point, we have executed and performed preliminary analysis on the multithreading performance on three benchmarks: matrix multiplication, and searching algorithms (binary search),and sorting algorithms (merge sort) utilizing multithreading libraries and Rayon, which is implemented specifically for Rust to that of OpenMP implementation for C++.​

 We have varied the number of threads for each algorithm, as well as the data size and calculated the time of execution while varying these parameters for the benchmark we have started with.